 In January 2024, we acquired Pyramid Biosciences, Inc. ("Pyramid"), pursuant to an Agreement and Plan of Merger, dated January 7, 2024 (the "Pyramid Agreement").
 In consideration for the Pyramid acquisition we made an upfront payment of 255,794 of our common shares.
+As of September 30, 2024, 253,838 of these common shares have been issued by the Company, including 428 common shares that were issued in the third guarter of 2024.
 We also agreed to make additional success-based payments upon the achievement of certain regulatory milestones, which we may elect to pay in cash or our common shares.
 In January 2024, a payment became due to Pyramid related to achievement of a developmental milestone under the Pyramid Agreement, which we elected to pay in 98,129 of our common shares.
+As of September 30, 2024, 97,387 of these common shares have been issued by the Company, including 154 common shares that were issued in the third guarter of 2024.
 The shares related to both of these payments were not registered under the Securities Act upon issuance, and a portion of the shares were subsequently registered under our Registration Statement on Form S-3.